 Passion and drive are key qualities that set successful founding engineers apart.
 They genuinely love what they do and go above and beyond to achieve success (this can also be a matter of personal pride for many founding engineers!).

 However, it’s important to note that founding engineers are often compensated well.
 Salaries are often in the $150-250K range depending on the seniority of the candidate, their background, and the stage of the company – not including equity.
 Many founding engineer candidates are intrigued by founding engineer roles because of equity, and the opportunity to have a true stake in a business.
+Based on 0+ technical hires we've made since 2019, our placed engineers achieve an average salary of ~$252K.

 Founding engineer equity is important to many of these candidates, and something startup founders should discuss before interviews start.